MicrosoftDocs/ai-builder/ai-builder-docs/message-management.md

 ms.topic: article
 ms.collection:
     - bap-ai-copilot
-ms.date: 09/02/2025
+ms.date: 09/04/2025
 ms.update-cycle: 180-days
 ms.author: antode
 ms.reviewer: angieandrews
 ---

-# AI Builder licensing in Microsoft Copilot Studio: Copilot credit management
+# Licensing and Copilot credits

 This article focuses on AI Builder in the Microsoft Copilot Studio and agent flows context.
-Learn how to use AI Builder models and prompts in Power Apps or Power Automate in [AI Builder licensing and credit management](credit-management.md).
+Learn how to use AI Builder models and prompts in Power Apps or Power Automate in [Licensing and AI Builder credits](credit-management.md).

 Access to AI Builder features in Copilot Studio within an environment requires Copilot Studio capacity, which uses the *Copilot credit* currency.
 Learn about Copilot credit acquisition through prepaid packs and assignment in [Copilot Studio licensing](/microsoft-copilot-studio/billing-licensing).